matteobiffoni/MIDI_KEYBOARD/README.md

 (An image showing the avr configuration is attached ==> See `avr_hardware_conf.png`)

-Every time a button is pressed or released, the avr sends an appropriate note event through the serial and the host receiving it translates this event in an update of the sound production.
+Every time a button is pressed or released, the avr sends an appropriate note event through the serial and the receiving host translates this event in an update of the sound production.

 The "music" part is implemented with the open-source OpenAL APIs and consists in filling buffers with appropriate data and queueing/unqueueing them to update the sound production.